As the saying goes, the DMV never forgets.

 Your car insurance bill

 It goes without saying that your driving record has a direct effect on your car insurance premium - you may not get the best car insurance quotes if you have lots of citations for moving violations.
-A serious offense such as a DUI or reckless driving charge will push your premiums up 30 to 300 percent, according to Penny Gusner, consumer analyst with Insure.com.
+A serious offense such as a DUI or reckless driving charge can label you a high-risk driver and push your premiums up 30 to 300 percent, according to Penny Gusner, consumer analyst with Insure.com.
 Even a speeding ticket can bump your rates 20 percent.

 Your credit rating